CALL 905-892-2664 ex. 4

 Store your bike for the full season in our safe, secure & heated facility.

-When you store your bike at Clare's you'll receive an oil & filter change included in the cost. *some charges may apply to the brands we don not carry.
+When you store your bike at Clare's you'll receive an oil & filter change included in the cost. *some charges may apply to the brands we do not carry.

-Includes oil & filter change on Honda, Yamaha, Suzuki & KTM.
+Includes oil & filter change on Honda, Yamaha, Suzuki.
+Some conditions apply on KTM motorcycles.

 We'll wash your bike, add fuel stabilizer, check your tires & pressure, road test your bike & check your battery. *You must supply your own battery tender. *You must maintain valid fire, theft & liability insurance on your motorcycle.